Photo by Noella Ligan

 When the actors and writers' strikes in 2006-2007 in the American film industry interrupted that training, it inadvertently redirected my career towards photography.
 I worked as a photo editor for Nicolas Ruel before definitively specializing in action photography.

-Some of my favourite career moments include: shooting Egyptian archaeology for the History Channel in 2009, almost getting killed to produce a front-page article for the National Post (Canada) on the violence in Tahrir Square during Egyptian revolution, and covering the London 2012 and Rio 2016 Paralympic Games.
+Some of my favourite career moments include: shooting Egyptian archaeology for the History Channel in 2009, almost getting killed before producing a front-page article for the National Post (Canada) about the Egyptian revolution, and covering the last four Paralympics Games : London 2012 Rio 2016, Tokyo 2020 and Paris 2024.

 The world is a very small place.
 I hope my work will have done its share to make it even smaller.